 Leaving aside this card’s welcome bonus, you could save $100 or more (see how to calculate Citi ThankYou points value) per year in points if you redeem 100,000 Citi ThankYou points each year.
 That’s easy to do if you’ve got other Citi ThankYou points-earning credit cards.
 Read our Citi Rewards Card review.

-With the highest-ever Ink Business Cash welcome bonus, you’ll earn $500 cash back (50,000 Chase Ultimate Rewards points) after spending $3,000 on purchases in the first three months of account opening.
+With the highest-ever Ink Business Cash welcome bonus, you’ll earn $750 cash back after spending $7,500 on purchases in the first three months of account opening.

 This card’s bonus categories are more generous than any Chase Ultimate Rewards points earning card with an annual fee.
 If you spend a lot on certain small business purchases, this card is an absolute no-brainer — more so than even the fanciest travel credit cards.

 It also comes with: